rust-lang/rfcs/text/3113-bitfields.md

 - Translate the struct to the corresponding C struct as if the `bitfield` annotations were not present and as if `_` were a valid identifier for fields.
-- For each StructBodyElement that has a `bitfield(N)` annotation in the Rust struct, append `: N` to the declaration in the C struct.
+- For each StructBodyElement that has a `bits(N)` annotation in the Rust struct, append `: N` to the declaration in the C struct.
 - For each field in the C struct whose name is `_`, delete the field name.